goshansp/rhel-edge/README.md

   --volume /etc/rhsm:/etc/rhsm:z \
   -t quay.io/rh_ee_hgosteli/rhel-edge:latest .

-$ sudo podman login quay.io --authfile /etc/containers/auth.json
+$ sudo podman login quay.io --authfile /etc/containers/auth.json # only works on t14s ... omit authfile for other login.
+TODO
 # rh_ee_hgosteli
 $ sudo podman push quay.io/rh_ee_hgosteli/rhel-edge:latest
 ```

 # ADR

-## ADR root user
+## ADR develop user
 There is a `develop` user without password.
 It was needed because without a user sysuser would not properly comission `hp`.

 ## XFS vs. EXT4
-Because happy path and scalability.
+Chose XFS.
+Because GPT says its happy path and scalability.
 Can not be shrinked.

 ## Where to put config?
 Blueprint vs Image
-Image because blueprint only ships for installation.
-No Upgrade path.
+As much config as possible needs to go into the image because blueprint only ships for installation.
+No Upgrade path for blueprint config besides redeployment.

 ## Rebase Ostree-Container
 Ostree Commit and Containers seem not to allow for upgrade path as of 12.09.2025 - hence we redeploy.